-4.3 The school will ensure it has a Designated Safeguarding Person (DSP), who has undertaken the Level 3 Safeguarding training or equivalent in accordance with their level of responsibility, plus identify clear arrangements for a substitute in the DSP's absence.
+4.3 The school will ensure it has a Designated Safeguarding Person (DSP), who has undertaken the Group C (formerly Level 3) Safeguarding training or equivalent in accordance with their level of responsibility, plus identify clear arrangements for a substitute in the DSP's absence.
 These arrangements will be replicated for Children Looked After, the roles are definably different but may be undertaken by the same person.
-Brynnau Primary will aim to have a minimum of two persons trained to fulfil the Designated Safeguarding Person (DSP) role, including the Headteacher.
+[Name of school] will aim to have a minimum of two persons trained to fulfil the Designated Safeguarding Person (DSP) role, including the Headteacher.
 At least one suitably trained member of staff must be on site at all times.

-4.4 Within Brynnau Primary the Headteacher/Setting Leader retains overall responsibility for Safeguarding.
-Our named DSP is Mrs Beth Atkin.
+4.4 Within [name of school] the Headteacher/Setting Leader retains overall responsibility for Safeguarding.
+Our named DSP is [name of persons].
 The DSP is responsible for ensuring:

-- The smooth running of safeguarding processes within their school/settings. - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment and undertake mandatory Group A e-learning module as soon as is reasonably possible but no later than 12 months from their start date. - That all staff are compliant with safeguarding training requirements and all staff receive face to face Level 1 refresher training preferably within two years but should not exceed three years; due to the changing nature of online safety it is recommended that this be renewed regularly. - To maintain a written record of staff signatures to evidence they have received, read and understood the Safeguarding Policy. - That all staff have an annual reminder of the importance of safeguarding awareness, the procedures to follow and the expected ethical standards of behaviour of staff in relation to pupil safety and welfare. - Appropriate interactions with Children's Services and other partners with effective sharing of information. - That all multi agency meetings for children are attended and that appropriate written information is shared with the meeting in accordance with timescales.
+- The smooth running of safeguarding processes within their school/settings. - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment and undertake mandatory Group A e-learning module as soon as is reasonably possible but no later than 12 months from their start date. - That all staff are compliant with safeguarding training requirements and all staff receive face to face/interactive Group B (formerly Level 1) refresher training preferably within two years but should not exceed three years; due to the changing nature of online safety it is recommended that this be renewed regularly. - To maintain a written/printable record of staff signatures/e-signatures to evidence they have received, read and understood the Safeguarding Policy. - That all staff have an annual reminder of the importance of safeguarding awareness, the procedures to follow and the expected ethical standards of behaviour of staff in relation to pupil safety and welfare. - Appropriate interactions with Children's Services and other partners with effective sharing of information. - That all multi agency meetings for children are attended and that appropriate written information is shared with the meeting in accordance with timescales.